Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Services.md

 ## Boot Orchestration Agent \(BOA\)

-BOA is a feature of BOS v1 only.
-It is a Kubernetes job that is responsible for tracking all of the components in a BOS session and taking actions against them.
+BOA was a feature of BOS v1 only.
+It was a Kubernetes job that was responsible for tracking all of the components in a BOS session and taking actions against them.

 ## BOS operators

-The BOS operators are a v2 feature only.
+The BOS operators were introduced in BOS v2.
 Rather than relying on a single actor to handle all components and actions, the actions are broken up against several operators that monitor for components that require a specific action and handle only those components.

 * [`actual-state-cleanup`](#actual-state-cleanup)